Ann Grant

 Ann Mary Gwynne Grant (née Fletcher; born 6 May 1955) is a former field hockey player from Zimbabwe, who captained the national team that won the gold medal at the 1980 Summer Olympics in Moscow.

 Because of a boycott by western European, Australasian and other countries, the Women's Field Hockey Tournament contained fewer teams than normal.
 A late request was sent to the government of Zimbabwe, which quickly assembled a team less than a week before the competition started.
 To everyone's surprise they won, claiming Zimbabwe's only medal in the 1980 Games.
 Grant captained the team.

-Grant is the sister of former Zimbabwe cricketer and India cricket coach Duncan Fletcher.
+Grant is the sister of former Zimbabwe cricketer and England and India cricket coach Duncan Fletcher.